vsfdhyibavds/Task_Manager/README.md

 Tests for task commands (add, update, delete) are implemented and passing.

 Tests for notes and subtasks commands are to be added.

+Additional tests have been implemented for full CRUD operations on categories, users, priorities, subtasks, and notes to ensure complete coverage and functionality.

 ## Notes